microbit-foundation/microbit-universal-hex/README.md

 [![CircleCI](https://circleci.com/gh/microbit-foundation/microbit-universal-hex.svg?style=svg)](https://circleci.com/gh/microbit-foundation/microbit-universal-hex)

-TypeScript/JavaScript library to create micro:bit Universal Hexes.
+TypeScript/JavaScript library to create micro:bit Universal Hex files for micro:bit.

 <img width="50%" alt="microbit-universal-hex logo" src="docs/img/microbit-uh-logo.png">

+The Universal Hex file format was created to be able to contain the binary data for micro:bit V1 and V2 boards in a single file, so that it works in all versions of the micro:bit.

 ## Documentation

-A raw draft of the docs can be found in https://microbit-foundation.github.io/microbit-universal-hex/.
+The documentation can be found in https://microbit-foundation.github.io/microbit-universal-hex/.

 ## Web Tool